PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 legacy wrapper and run the same focused and full sequential gates before committing.

+That inventory selected scalar clamp canonicalization because it has one production call, one generic topology, an existing differential-index implementation, and focused characterization.
+Production now calls `run_clamp_cleanup` at the same terminal pipeline position.
+Its stable ID is `canonicalize.scalar_clamp_relu0to1`; it shares ModelIRPassState's graph index and the session LayoutState, runs transactionally, and skips the deep snapshot when no Maximum-to-Minimum edge exists.
+The raw `_optimize_maximum_minimum_relu0to1_chains` signature remains compatible while accepting optional shared index/layout state internally.

+Verification completed with:

+- `4 passed, 21 deselected` for scalar-clamp positive/no-op behavior, one-index
+  construction, LayoutState pruning, precondition snapshot avoidance, and architecture ownership;
+- `1029 passed, 5 deselected, 2 warnings in 130.48s` for the full sequential
+  direct suite.

+The next small migration candidate is Squeeze/Reshape identity cleanup, but it has eight production invocations.
+Before changing those calls, map their phase positions and decide whether one runner per existing position preserves the intended fixed-point behavior or whether adjacent calls can safely share a group.
+Do not collapse those invocations without digest/runtime evidence.

 ## Previous pause checkpoint — `fb-refactor2` after `19cb989`

 ### Completed work